What is heart transplant Surgery?

 What are the complications of a Heart Transplant Surgery?

-The most common complication is the rejection of the recipient’s immune system, this is because our immune system’s primary function is to fight foreign bodies and tissues that enter our body.
+The most common complication is the rejection of the new heart by the recipient’s immune system, this is because our immune system’s primary function is to fight foreign bodies and tissues that enter our body.

 What is the success rate of Heart Transplant Surgery?